 Carol Mimura is the assistant vice chancellor for Intellectual Property & Industry Research Alliances (IPIRA) at UC Berkeley and former head of the campus’s Office of Technology Licensing.
 Under her direction, Berkeley’s socially responsible licensing initiative has made it possible for campus researchers — including, notably, synthetic-biology pioneer Jay Keasling — to get the benefits of their work into the ...
 More >

 Moroney is a specialist in music of the 16th to 18th centuries, in particular J. S. Bach, and music at Versailles.
-His most recent scholarly discovery: the “Mass in 40 and 60 Voices” (1566), by Alessandro Striggio, one of the ...
+One of his scholarly discoveries: the “Mass in 40 and 60 Voices” (1566), by Alessandro Striggio, one of the ...
 More >

-William Nazaroff is a professor of environmental engineering and an associate editor of the journal Indoor Air.
+William Nazaroff is a professor of environmental engineering and editor-in-chief of the journal Indoor Air.
 He has served on numerous advisory committees for worldwide research and teaching centers related to the indoor air sciences.

 Niemeyer focuses on the critical analysis of the impact of new media on human experiences.
 His work involves building experimental games and sensor devices.
 It has been exhibited at the Museum of California Art in Pasadena, Calif., the Beall Center for New Media in Irvine, Calif., Arthouse at the Jones ...
 More >

 Richard Norgaard is professor of energy and resources at UC Berkeley.
 Among the founders of the field of ecological economics, his recent research addresses how environmental problems challenge scientific understanding and the policy process, how ecologists and economists understand systems differently, and how globalization affects environmental governance.
 He has field experience in Alaska, Brazil, California, and Vietnam with ...
 More >

 Trained at Harvard as an architect and engineer, Michael O'Hare came to Berkeley after teaching positions at MIT and Harvard's Kennedy School and "real-world" employment at Arthur D. Little, Inc., Boston's Museum of Fine Arts, and the Massachusetts Executive Office of Environmental Affairs.